 Most companies and public authorities are affected by challenges concerning data protection.
 In the digital age, automated processing of personal data occurs in almost every company.
 The resulting data protection obligations are the starting point for the GDPR: The aim is to ensure that all companies comply with data protection laws and responsibly handle the data of natural persons.

-Responsible entities must prove that they comply with the legal requirements (so-called accountability).
+Thus, responsible entities must prove that they comply with the legal requirements (so-called accountability).
 Companies and public authorities must know their rights and obligations and organize their operations in such a way that they meet the requirements.
 If they fail, this is known as organizational culpability, for which they may be liable and subject to expensive sanctions.

 The company’s obligations include developing a data protection concept, properly instructing suitable employees, and carrying out internal controls for data protection.
 Here data protection officers come in: As internal contacts, they are entrusted with monitoring compliance with the GDPR and helping the responsible bodies minimize liability risk.